Women’s Right to Vote in Greece

 Constitution of Greece 1975, as amended to 2019

-> constitutions.unwomen.org/greece
+> constitutions.unwomen.org/en/countries/europe/greece

-President Katerina N. Sakellaropoulou
+President Katerina N. Sakellaropoulou (2020-2025)

-Katerina Sakellaropoulou (Greek: Κατερίνα Σακελλαροπούλου, born 30 May 1956) is a Greek politician who has served as President of Greece since 13 March 2020.
+Katerina Sakellaropoulou (Greek: Κατερίνα Σακελλαροπούλου, born 30 May 1956) is a Greek politician, who has served as President of Greece since 13 March 2020.
 She was elected by the Hellenic Parliament to succeed Prokopis Pavlopoulos on 22 January 2020.
 Prior to her election as President of Greece, Sakellaropoulou served as President of the Council of State, the highest administrative court of Greece.
-She is the first female President of Greece.
+She was the first female President of Greece.
 Since Greece declared its independence in 1821 no woman has been elected as the Head of State.

-> presidency.gr/en/president
+> presidency.gr/en/katerina-sakellaropoulou-en

 Kalliroi Siganou-Parren: Women’s Rights Champion from Crete